Lunars/tesla/README.md

 ## Usage

-Modify the scripts in `/var/root/lunars/src/scripts/*` to setup with your information.
+Modify the scripts in `/var/root/lunars/src/scripts/*` to setup with your information and whether to enable a particular script.

-Rename the scripts with `.disabled` extension that you do not want to run.

 ## Author